Luca-DTU/MLOps_Project/README.md

 point on the checklist for the exam.

 # Usage
+* First, clone this repository.
 ## Run locally
-* You have two options: pull from dvc by 'dvc pull' or you can create the data by running 'make data'
+* You have two options:
+** If you're authenticated on gcp pull the data and the trained model by running 'dvc pull' ** Or, create the data by running 'make data' and 'make train'
-* Create docker image by running 'trainer.dockerfile'
 ## Run in cloud
 * Create docker image by running 'triggerDeployment.dockerfile'